Tuesday’s snowfall most here since blizzard of 2011

 Instead, Aurora aldermen will hold back-to-back Committee of the Whole and City Council meetings next Tuesday, at 5 p.m. and 6 p.m. respectively at City Hall, said Rachel Pruneda, deputy city clerk.

-However, Naperville’s City Council meeting Tuesday night will go on as scheduled.
+However, Naperville’s City Council meeting Tuesday night went on as scheduled.

-Meanwhile, public works departments are try stay in front of today’s storm, which as of 1 p.m. was piling up on residential streets and starting to stick and create slushy conditions on major thoroughfares.
+Meanwhile, local public works departments tried to stay in front of today’s storm, which as of 1 p.m. was piling up on residential streets and starting to stick and create slushy conditions on major thoroughfares.

 As of 11:30 a.m.
 35 snow plows and trucks were circling Aurora’s streets, salting and clearing roadways, according to city spokesman Dan Ferrelli.